All Episodes

 That's just in there to try to placate people.

-You're not gonna be fooled by it.
+You're not going to be fooled by it.

-It's the this the the objective here is to get these people as legal as soon as they can possibly get it done.
+The objective here is to get these people as legal as soon as they can possibly get it done.

 You're exactly right.